modularml/max/examples/inference/bert-c-torchscript/README.md

 ## Scripts Included

-- `download-model.py`
+- `pre-process.py`

-    Downloads the model from HuggingFace, converts it to `TorchScript` format, and saves it to the current directory.
-The script also produces inputs for the model from the provided input sentence.

-    For more information about the model, reference the [model card](https://huggingface.co/bert-base-uncased).
+    Loads the generated output, post-processes it, and outputs the prediction.

-    Usage: `python3 download-model.py --text=<masked text>`.
+    Usage: `python3 pre-process.py --text <masked text>`

 - `post-process.py`
     Loads the generated output, post-processes it, and outputs the prediction.